Our Vision, Mission, and Philosophy

 Philosophy of Occupational Therapy

-Occupational therapy optimizes the ability of individuals, groups, communities, and populations to perform and participate in the activities that they need and want to do each day and thereby participate fully in society.
+Occupational therapy optimizes the ability of individuals, groups, communities, and populations to perform and participate in the activities that they need, want and are expected to do each day, thus enabling them to participate fully in society.
 Occupation and participation therefore support health and well-being across the lifespan.
-We believe that human performance and participation in everyday occupations across the lifespan is the core subject of the profession, and thus comprises the core subject of our two entry-level professional programs—the Master of Occupational Therapy and the Master of Science —as well as our new Ph.D. in Occupation and Rehabilitation Science.
+We believe that human performance and participation in everyday occupations across the lifespan is the core subject of the profession, and thus comprises the core subject of our entry-level occupational therapy doctorate and masters programs and serve as a foundation for our PhD in Occupation and Rehabilitation Science.
 Shared attention to human performance and occupational participation also links our faculty’s respective programs of research and our departmental research agenda, our community outreach programs, and our service to CSU, local, national, and international community, and our profession.

 Occupation refers to the activities that people do as individuals, in families and with communities to occupy time and bring meaning and purpose to life (Occupational Therapy Practice Framework [OTPF], 2020).
-Our focus on everyday occupations addresses daily activities that people do on a recurring basis while engaged in diverse life pursuits and social roles.
-From birth through old age, everyday occupations can both support and disrupt the routine, meaning, and purpose in daily life; they can also both favorably and unfavorably influence health and well-being.
+Our focus on everyday occupations addresses daily activities that people do on a recurring basis while engaged in diverse life pursuits and social roles, across multiple everyday contexts.
+From birth through old age, everyday occupations can both support and disrupt routine, meaning, and purpose in daily life; they can also favorably and unfavorably influence health and well-being.
 Everyday contexts are daily living settings like schools, homes, workplaces or neighborhoods, in which occupations take place.
 Contexts are complex constructions that include the physical (environmental) and human (personal) factors specific to each individual, and which share a reciprocal relationship with occupational performance and participation (OTPF, 2020).

 Teaching and Learning Philosophy